FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/03-wireframes.md

 ## Learning Objectives

-- Understand and employ basic design concepts (e.g. Gestalt principles) to assist in laying out a website
-- Learn how to create an aesthetically pleasing colour palette for a website using basic colour theory.
-- Discover how to combine typefaces together in effective combinations.
 - Utilize online wireframing tools such as Balsamiq to wireframe the layout of sites
+- Discover the key elements to incorporate into the wireframes
+- Learn about different design considerations for smartphones, tablets and desktop web page layouts
-- Explore online design and coding tools such colour palette tools, Colour Scheme Designer, Subtle Patterns, and codepen.io.
+- Explore online design and wireframing tools such Balsamiq, Go Mockingbird, and Photoshop

 ## Keywords